Getting Started With A Kids Garden: A Beginner’s Guide To Gardening For Kids

 - Replanting or re-potting

 What is gardening without real-life gardening tools?
-To help them with their gardening chores, give your kids their own personal gardening tools.
+To help them with their gardening chores, give your kids their own personal gardening and hand tools.

 Plant life is dependent on water.
 Even cactuses require water in the air to life.